Minerals Planning Conference

 Christina joined Devon County Council as a Graduate Planner in 2008 and has since gained a wide variety of experience in planning policy.
 She was appointed as Principal Planning Officer – Minerals and Waste Policy in August 2019.
 In this role Christina represented Devon County Council at the South West Aggregate Working Party, was responsible for the preparation of the Local Aggregate Assessment and coordinated input for the 2019 Aggregate Mineral Survey.
 In November 2021 Christina commenced a secondment at the Department for Levelling Up, Housing and Communities as Minerals and Waste Team Leader.

-Richard Kimblin QC
+Richard Kimblin KC

 Barrister at No5 Chambers

-Richard Kimblin QC
+Richard Kimblin KC

 Barrister at No5 Chambers